 The most important ingredient in a software project is timely user feedback to developers.
-But in order for that to be effective, users and developers need to communicate well with each other.
+In order for that to be effective, users and developers need to communicate well with each other.
 That’s not always easy because users and developers speak different languages, and often come from completely different viewpoints.
 From a user’s point of view, developers can be defensive and dismissive.
 From a developer’s point of view, users can be imprecise, incomplete, and arbitrary.
-This practice will help improve communications and improve feedback.
+This habit helps improve communications and improve feedback.

 ✓ Critical ❑ Helpful ❑ Experimental